-The assignments for students in grades K-7 will be given in a hard copy/paper packet.
-Assignments for students in grades 8-11 will be in a packet for their core classes, and most 8th-11th elective classes will be posted on Google Classroom.
-A few elective assignments will be handed out to students by their elective class teachers.
-All 12th grade assignments will be posted on Google classroom.
+The assignments for students in grades K-4 will be given in a hard copy/paper packet.
+Assignments for students in grades 5-7 will be electronic (on google classroom) for core classes, and for grades 8-12, assignments will be electronic via google for core AND elective classes.

 Example 1: Monday evening's news calls for snow later in the week.
 Radar and models look probable for snow in Conway Thursday and maybe Friday.
 Teachers will give out the AMI assignment Tuesday morning.
 If we miss school for snow, it will be due 5 days after the first day students return to school.
 (If students are out Thursday and Friday it would be officially "assigned" on Monday when they come back and due the Monday after that.

 Example 2: Freezing rain coats the roads overnight on a Sunday night, making roads treacherous and unsafe for driving early Monday morning.
 We cancel school early Monday morning.
 Teachers will give the AMI assignment when students come back to school Tuesday morning.
 It will be due the next Tuesday.

 What if my student does not have computer or internet access?

 For any online assignments, the students will have 5 days to complete the AMI assignment, so it can be done at school if a student does not have a computer at home or does not have access to internet there.
 A student can complete the AMI assignment before/after the snow day at school.